View Nancy Trapp's Obituary on OurMidland.com and share memories

 When Walter retired from Dow in 1986, they moved to Prescott, Arizona, where they lived for 16 years.
 In 2002, they moved to Givens Estates in Asheville, North Carolina.
 After Walter's death, Nancy eventually moved back to Midland, MI to be closer to family, first to Independence Village and later to Riverside Place.

-The family would like to express their deep appreciation to all the staff at Riverside Place Apartments, Heartland Hospice, and all the private duty caregivers for the loving care they provided Nancy.
+The family would like to express our deep appreciation to all the staff at Riverside Place Apartments, Heartland Hospice, and all the private duty caregivers for the loving care they provided Nancy.

 In lieu of flowers, those wishing to express their sympathy may consider a gift to the West Midland Family Center, 4011 W. Isabella Road, Shepherd, MI 48883, or to the First United Methodist Church, 315 W. Larkin Street, Midland, MI 48640.